asulibraries/islandora-repo/README.md

 # ASU Digital Repository on Islandora8
-This repository is a drupal root for ASU Digital Repository built using Islandora8.
+This repository is a drupal root for ASU Digital Repository built using [Islandora 8](https://islandora.ca/). ([Islandora Documentation](https://islandora-claw.github.io/CLAW/))

 For development purposes, this repository should be integrated with the [islandora provided vagrant environment](https://github.com/Islandora-Devops/claw-playbook).